chriskyfung/chriskyfung.github.io/_posts/2015-03-10-Working-MATLAB-with-MS-Excel.md

 1. First, make sure you can find the `excllink.xlam` file under your MATLAB program directory `\matlabroot\toolbox\exlink\`.

 2. Click Open.
-In the Add-Ins dialogue box, the Spreadsheet Link EX for use with MATLAB and Excel checkbox is selected.
+In the Add-Ins dialog box, the Spreadsheet Link EX for use with MATLAB and Excel checkbox is selected.

 ![image: MS Excel Add-in Dialog](/images/posts/matlab/excel_addins_available.png)